 The same causes are found there as in the east: mostly habitat loss.
 That translates to fewer wintering grounds for adult butterflies hoping to rest during the cold season and fewer sites suitable for breeding during the warmer season: therefore, less milkweed for the caterpillars, and fewer nectar-producing plants for the butterflies.
 Luckily, the western monarchs can count on the assistance of a certain number of citizen volunteers.
 These people help protect the habitats necessary to this population’s survival and rigorously monitor their condition while taking part in population counts at key moments.

 It can never be repeated enough: your role is essential in protecting the monarch!
 Without you, it would simply be impossible.
-We hope we can count on your invaluable collaboration this summer when the monarchs are back with us.
+We hope we can count on your invaluable collaboration at the Mission monarch project this summer when the monarchs are back with us.

 As for the western population, let’s hope that it enjoys a mild winter, a prolific summer and a migration without severe weather disturbances.